 #5: You were too timid with the exterior’s color.

 As previously said, neutrals go through trends just as frequently as non-neutral colors do.
 Therefore replacing that out of date brown with a currently in vogue charcoal is just going to continue the outdated cycle in a few years.
-So don’t be afraid to choose an actual color for your exterior designs.
+So don’t be afraid to choose an actual color for your exterior painting.
 Your choice will be more likely to outlast the typical 10-year trend, particularly important as the paint itself will be outlasting that decade.

 Using color can be worrisome, but it is also one of the best ways to incorporate uniqueness and style.
 Just use your expertise to avoid these five color mistakes and work with color without fear.